abssourav/Prettier-ESLint/README.md

 ## ESLint

-- For Set of rules for coding
+- Set of rules for coding